 For that reason, no matter how appealing a product sounds, we should resist the temptation and do the research.
 The review section of each product is probably the best place to start with.

 According to what we have seen for headphones, the chances to go wrong are pretty slim if you choose a good brand (e.g. Sony, Bose, etc.).

 5. Get the Headphones

-If you have gone through the process, you should kind of already know which headphone will fit you the most and where to get it from.
+If you have gone through the process, you should kind of already know which headphones will fit you the most and where to get them from.
 I recommend that you get a good one because music can hugely improve your workout performance.

 I know some of you could still end up being confused because of the overload of information here.
 Therefore, I have some personal recommendations for you.